 Special categories of personal data

-We may on occasion need to collect certain sensitive information, or “Special Categories of Personal Data” (as it is termed under the GDPR) about you, and this may include details about your trade union membership or information about your health and genetic or biometric data.
+We may on occasion need to collect certain sensitive information, or “Special Categories of Personal Data” (as it is termed under the UK Data Protection law) about you, and this may include details about your trade union membership or information about your health and genetic or biometric data.
 We will always be clear in explaining when we are asking you to give us this information, why we need this information, and the purposes for which we will use it.
 We will always obtain your explicit consent to use any Special Categories of Personal Data about you unless we are otherwise required or permitted to do so by law.

 Anonymous or Aggregated Data

 Dependent upon the nature of your contact with Mattioli Woods, we may process different types of information about you and collect this information in different ways.
 We will only process your data where it is lawful to do so and we will only collect the minimum amount of information necessary to meet the purpose for which we intend to use that information, for example in order to provide you with the services we have been engaged for.

 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with our services).
 In this case, we may have to cancel a product or service you have with us, but we will notify you if this is the case at the time.